nse4real/nse4real/README.md

 - **Data Readiness** -- ensuring source data quality and migration eligibility ahead of ingestion into OSDU

+I also led the WBDDMS Focus Group, where I designed and implemented a framework to convert single DLIS files to Parquet -- introducing Equinor's dlisio library into the programme -- and presented the approach and outcomes to senior leadership.

 I hold an MSc in Data Science (RGU), MSc in Integrated Petroleum Geoscience (Aberdeen), and MSc in Petroleum Geophysics (OAU) -- which means I can read a well log, a seismic section, and a Kafka offset in the same morning.